Jock Wemyss: Amateur career

 Wemyss played for Brunstane in Edinburgh.

 From the Musselburgh News of 5 March 1920:

-Mr Andrew Wemyss, who resides in Joppa, and is a former member of the Brunstane Rugby Football Club, has been selected by the Scottish Rugby Football Union to take pert in the international match against England.
+Mr Andrew Wemyss, who resides in Joppa, and is a former member of the Brunstane Rugby Football Club, has been selected by the Scottish Rugby Football Union to take part in the international match against England.
 It is the third international honour which has fallen to the lot of this player.